TelegraphCreative/abodu-fed/site/content/pages/2.product/index.md

     text: 'View Our Service'
   cta__heading: 'And, we''ll make it easy.'
   cta__copy: 'We take care of everything.
 No need to deal with construction crews in your backyard for months - we''ll be quick and painless.'
+meta_title: 'Abodu  - California''s best ADU'
+meta_description: 'Abodu''s prefab ADU is well-designed by leading architects, guaranteeing that your backyard home is both beautiful and functional.'
 page_no_index: false
 no_follow_links: false
 sitemap_priority: '0.5'